 25. Interpretation

-In this Part “Chairman”, in relation to an infringement notice, means the Chairman of the Management Authority for the management area in which the offence referred to in that notice is alleged to have been committed.
+In this Part Chairman, in relation to an infringement notice, means the Chairman of the Management Authority for the management area in which the offence referred to in that notice is alleged to have been committed.

 26. Infringement notice